Hacker0x01/docs.hackerone.com/docs/hackers/submitting-reports.md

 You can submit your found vulnerabilities to programs by submitting reports.

 In order to submit reports:
-1. Go to your program's security page.
+1. Go to a program's security page.
    ![report-submissions-1](https://github.com/Hacker0x01/docs.hackerone.com/blob/master/docs/hackers/images/report-submissions-1.png?raw=true)
 2. Click the green **Submit Report** button.
 3. Select the asset type of the vulnerability on the **Submit Vulnerability Report** form.